-4. Umina Beach
+8. Umina Beach

 While it does get busy here on summer days, there is usually enough room a bit further away from the main area where the Umina SLSC resides.

-5. Palm Beach
+10. Palm Beach

-The water at the beach facing the ocean can be a bit rough sometimes due to strong winds, whereas the smaller beach facing Pittwater on the other side of the peninsula has much quieter water and is perfect for a relaxed swim.
+The water at the beach facing the ocean can be a bit rough sometimes due to strong winds, whereas the smaller beach facing Pittwater on the other side of the peninsula has much quieter water and is perfect for a relaxing swim.

-6. Whale Beach
+11. Whale Beach

 Not as well known as its bigger neighbour, Whale Beach is usually much quieter and has a pleasantly secluded atmosphere.

-7. Manly Beach
+12. Manly Beach

-8. Balmoral Beach
+13. Balmoral Beach

 Balmoral Beach is a picturesque Sydney Middle Harbour beach with calm waters, a swimming enclosure and excellent picnic spots.

-9. Bondi Beach
+14. Bondi Beach

-10. Coogee Beach
+15. Coogee Beach

-Often referred to as the smaller version of Bondi Beach, Coogee is a popular and characteristic 400m strip of sand facing Coogee Bay in Sydney’s eastern suburbs.
+Often referred to as the smaller version of Bondi Beach, Coogee is a popular 400m strip of sand facing Coogee Bay in Sydney’s eastern suburbs.
 While not the best beach for surfing, the water is usually very suitable for swimming.

-11. Maroubra Beach
+16. Maroubra Beach

 Maroubra Beach is surrounded by open space.
 To the north of the beach are Jack Vanny Memorial Park, Mahon Pool and the rocky headland.

-12. Cronulla Beach
+17. North Cronulla Beach

 The Cronulla Peninsula south of Sydney has no shortage of beautiful beaches, making it a popular weekend destination for many Sydney-siders.